'Pfeil' (ii) was a U-boat wolfpack operation in the Atlantic against the SC.118 convoy (2/9 February 1943).

 By the evening of 6 February U-609 had again brought up U-262, U-267, U-438 and U-456, but Vimy severely damaged the last.
 Attack attempts by U-135, U-438 and U-454 were frustrated by Abelia, Lobélia and Babbitt: only U-262 was able to fire, but its torpedoes failed and the boat was depth-charged and damaged by Lobélia.
 In the pre-dawn hours of 7 February, U-402 of the 'ace' Kapitänleutnant Siegfried Freiherr von Forstner managed to get inside the escorts and, in two attacks, torpedoed the 8,597-ton British Afrika, 9,272-ton Norwegian tanker Daghild, 6,500-ton Greek Kalliopi, 6,625-ton US tanker Robert E. Hopkins, 6,063-ton US Henry R. Mallory and 1,571-ton rescue ship Toward.

 Henry R. Mallory was capable of 14 kt but had been straggling well astern of the convoy for several days and was not zigzagging as she tried to regain touch with the convoy.
 The ship would normally have been assigned to one of the faster HX convoys, but there had been no Iceland section of the preceding HX.224 convoy.
-No commands came from the bridge after the ship had been torpedoed, no flares were sent up, no radio distress message was sent out, and no orders were given to abandon ship: 272 men were lost of the ship’s 77-man crew, 34 US Navy gunners and 136 US soldiers, 172 US sailors and 72 US Marines she was transporting to Iceland.
+No commands came from the bridge after the ship had been torpedoed, no flares were sent up, no radio distress message was sent out, and no orders were given to abandon ship: 272 men were lost (49 of the 77-man crew, 34 US Navy gunners and 136 US soldiers, 172 US sailors and 72 US Marines she was transporting to Iceland), and US Coast Guard cutters rescued 227 men, of whom fiver later died.
 Some 27 merchant seamen were lost from the other ships, together with 8,500 tons of fuel oil, 13,000 tons of Diesel fuel, 7,000 tons of general cargo, and 10,500 tons of steel and lumber.

 Kapitänleutnant Wolfgang Sträter’s U-614 sank the straggling 5,730-ton British Harmala with 8,500 tons of iron ore and 53 crewmen, while Lobélia sank Rudloff’s U-609.
 On 7 February most of the boats were forced to dive, and therefore lose distance on the convoy, by the defence.
 Only U-402 maintained contact, but was driven off at mid-day by Bibb before returning with U-456.
 Shortly after this both boats are forced to submerge by the arrival of Bibb and a Boeing Fortress long-range patrol bomber of the RAF’s No. 220 Squadron, which also sank U-624.
 Another attack effort by U-456 was frustrated by Beverley as a result of HF/DF discovery and location of the boat.
 Only U-402 had any further success, sinking the 4,265-ton Newton Ash, which was carrying 6,500 tons of grain, stores and mail, during the night 7/8 February.
 An attack by U-608 on a disabled ship and the destroyer Schenck failed.